NordicPlayground/puck/_tutorials/display.md

 Now that the hardware is all assembled, let's get on to writing some code.
 We assume you've already read the [Location Puck tutorial].
 We're going to use the same Puck library for the display, so we create a new project and set it up just like the location puck.

 For writing to the e-paper display we have ported an Arduino e-paper library over to mbed.
 This library should be included in your project.
 Grab it at http://mbed.org/teams/Nordic-Pucks/code/seeedstudio-epaper/.
-With it included, the EPD (_E_lectronic _P_paper _Display_) can be declared with the proper pin settings:
+With it included, the EPD _(Electronic Paper Display)_ can be declared with the proper pin settings:

     EPD_Class EPD(p0, p2, p3, p8, p5, p6, p7);